Read your latest personalised notifications

 The final selection will be made by the ESC Congress Programme Committee in April 2019 that will determine the format, day and time of presentation for each abstract.
 No rescheduling or changes will be possible.

 Accepted abstracts will be scheduled either as oral presentations or Moderated Poster or half day Poster Presentations.

 All presentations including question-and-answers will be conducted in English.
 Presenters are expected to speak a good English.

-All abstract submitters will be notified by e-mail by late April 2019 about the outcome (accepted or not accepted) of the review and selection process.
+All abstract submitters will be notified by e-mail early May 2019 about the outcome (accepted or not accepted) of the review and selection process.
 Please ensure that the email provided is accurate as all correspondences will be sent via email.

 If the abstract is accepted, instructions and guidelines concerning the abstract presentation will be provided online.

 The same presenter cannot be assigned to more than 3 abstracts - co-authors should then be assigned as presenters.

 All expenses (airfare, hotel....) associated with the submission and presentation of an abstract, are under the responsibility of the presenter.